ninjarlz/project_teachers/README.md

 ```

 ### Building
 Using e.g. free-to-use Android Studio, import and build the project.
-Additionaly, one has to create own instance of Firebase project with the 'RectrictedConstants' dart class containing appropriate API keys' definitions at the following location - lib/utils/constants/restricted_constants.dart.
+Additionally, one has to create own instance of Firebase project as well as the 'RectrictedConstants' dart class containing appropriate API keys' definitions at the following location - lib/utils/constants/restricted_constants.dart.

 ## Built with
 * [Flutter](https://flutter.dev/) - The world’s leading app creation platform